dinexh/Cero1PHP/README.md

-# ZeroOne Portal
+# Cero1PHP

-The **ZeroOne Portal** is a centralized platform designed to enhance communication, project management, event organization, and resource sharing within the ZeroOne Code Club.
+Cero1PHP is a web application designed to facilitate collaboration and management within the ZeroOne Code Club.
+It serves as a centralized portal for communication, project management, event organization, and resource sharing.

 ## Table of Contents
 1. [Introduction](#introduction)